GoogleChromeLabs/web-gphoto2/README.md

 Information from [Stackoverflow](https://stackoverflow.com/questions/64650119/react-error-sharedarraybuffer-is-not-defined-in-firefox)

 ### Error: Not found: /node_modules/.vite/deps/libapi.wasm
 Vite tries to optimize the dependencies by default.
-This causes the WASM module to be moved to a different location.
+This causes the WebAssembly module to be moved to a different location.
 To prevent this, you need to exclude the web-gphoto2 package from the optimization.

 In vite, both of the above mentioned issues are solved by adding the following to your vite.config.js:
 ```ts